weima/code-search/README.md

 ## Use Cases

-- **Bug Triage**: Quickly locate implementation code from user-reported UI issues
+- **Bug Triage**: Quickly locate implementation from user-reported issues (UI text or error messages)
+- **Code Exploration**: Find where functions, variables, or constants are defined and used
-- **Code Exploration**: Understand what a function does by tracing its calls
+- **Call Flow Analysis**: Understand what a function does by tracing its calls
 - **Impact Analysis**: Find all callers of a function before refactoring
-- **Code Review**: Trace UI text to verify correct implementation
+- **i18n Workflow**: Trace UI text through translation files to verify correct implementation
-- **Refactoring**: Find all usages of translation keys
+- **Debugging**: Locate error message sources or trace variable usage
-- **Onboarding**: Help new developers understand code organization and call flow
+- **Onboarding**: Help new developers understand code organization and data flow
 - **Quick Navigation**: Fast code navigation without heavy IDE overhead

 ## Supported Patterns